mustafaazeem/chalmers-advanced-python/lecture-notes/python-guide.md

 INSERT INTO app_band ('name', 'year') VALUES ("Pink Floyd", 1965);
 ```

-In fact we can peek inside our database using an SQL client completely separate from Django so see that the data really is there:
+In fact we can peek inside our database using a separate SQL client to see that the data really is there:

 ```plain
 $ sqlite3 db.sqlite3